 We record equity-based compensation expense equal to the fair value of share-based payments over the vesting periods of the LTIP awards.
 We recorded compensation expense from awards granted under our LTIP of \$35.2 million, \$40.0 million and \$40.1 million during the years ended December 31, 2018, 2017 and 2016, respectively.
 The total tax benefit for the years ended December 31, 2018, 2017 and 2016 was \$6.6 million, \$13.2 million and \$13.0 million, respectively.
 Additionally, we expensed a net tax shortfall (windfall) related to equity-based compensation of \$(0.4) million, \$3.1 million and \$5.5 million for the years ended December 31, 2018, 2017 and 2016, respectively.
 The fair value of awards vested during 2018, 2017 and 2016 was approximately \$85.1 million, \$21.2 million, and \$14.4 million, respectively.
-The Company granted both restricted stock awards and restricted stock units with service vesting criteria and granted both restricted stock awards and restricted stock units with service vesting criteria and granted awards vest over a three year period.
+The Company granted both restricted stock awards and restricted stock units with service vesting criteria and granted both restricted stock awards and restricted stock units with a combination of market and service vesting criteria under the LTIP.
+Substantially, all of these awards vest over a three year period.
 Restricted stock awards are issued and included in the number of outstanding shares upon the date of grant and, if such awards are forfeited, they become treasury stock.
 Upon vesting, restricted stock units become issued and outstanding stock.